bookingactivities/booking-activities/readme.txt

 * Tweak - Bookings page has been redesigned
 * Feature - Filter your booking list by calendars, activities, status, date, and customers (and also by events like before)
 * Feature - The booking list is now paginated and columns can be hidden (in screen options) and sorted
+* Feature - Bookings have a new "Payment status" property, with 3 possible values: No payment required, owed, paid.
 * Feature - Display your customers' bookings calendar with the shortcode [bookingactivities_calendar bookings_only="1"]
+* Feature - Customize frontend dialogs titles and buttons labels (and content for some of them)
 * Tweak - Date format can be set more specifically, and the separator between dates can be changed
 * Tweak - ON/OFF button: clearly display "ON" and "OFF" for a better understanding
 * Tweak - Email refund option is no longer offered to administrators